GitRoot is a small yet powerfull git forge. Download one binary, launch it and you have a forge that can :

 Install plugins and you will be able to:

-All of this plugins are completly independants.
-Yes, you can have boards without web.
-How?
-See raw GitRoot issues board, try it and you will love it.
+All of these plugins are completely independant.
+Yes, you can have boards without the web interface.
+How ?
+See raw GitRoot issues board, try it for yourself and you will love it.

 Wants more?
 Build your own plugin!

-I’m doing GitRoot because no other will let me do what I want for my project.
-And at the same time, you may want to make something else for yours, something that doesn’t resemble my idea of a perfect project.
+I’m building GitRoot because I didn’t find any tool that can let me do what I want for my project.
+But at the same time, you may want to make something different for your own project, something different of my idea of a perfect project.

-Every project is unique, so why don’t we have the freedom to modify our forge to suit our project?
+Every project is unique, so why don’t we have the freedom to modify our forge to suit our own project ?

 So I try to follow these rules when developing my forge:

-As an administrator I want a forge that’s easy to install and maintain.
+As an administrator I want a forge that is easy to install and to maintain.

 As an administrator I don’t want to depend on anyone else.